1980 Usa Olympic Hockey Team Roster

 • Mike Eruzione (Forward): The captain of the team, Mike Eruzione, was a natural leader and a clutch performer.
 His game-winning goal against the Soviet Union is one of the most iconic moments in sports history.

-• Mark Johnson (Forward): A skilled and opportunistic scorer, Mark Johnson played a pivotal role in the team's success.
+• Mark Johnson (Forward): A skilled and opportunistic scorer, Mark Johnson played a key role in the team's success.
 His two goals against the Soviets helped turn the tide of the game.

 • Neal Broten (Forward): Known for his speed and playmaking ability, Neal Broten was a key component of the American offense.